johnyborek/ngx-prober/README.md

 ```

 Remarks:
-* This is done with regular Jasmine API
+* This is done with regular Jasmine API.

 ### Mocking child components
 ``` typescript